kobman/KOBman/docs/How to contribute to this project.md

 ### Bugs and New Features

 We keep a distinction between New Features and Bugs/Issues.
-We try to minimise the noise in our Github Issues stream by first having a conversation on [KOB!
+We try to minimise the noise in our Github Issues stream by first having a conversation on [KochiOrgBook!
 Whatsapp Group](https://chat.whatsapp.com/El6d3aAc6pYLEDEdQPVABY).

 - User Issues can be raised in our issue section.
 - New Features or Enhancements can be discussed in our issue section.